What is telemetry: Understanding data collection for system optimization

 Benefits of telemetry data

 Telemetry offers numerous advantages that help organizations maintain reliable, high-performance systems.
-Let's explore the most significant benefits:
+Telemetry enables organizations to gain insights from the data generated by their systems, allowing them to optimize resource allocation and make informed decisions.
+Let’s explore the most significant benefits:

 Real-time monitoring and alerting